keboola/connection-docs/overview/tutorial/load/index.md

 In this tutorial, you will load four tables into KBC Storage.
 The tables represent business opportunities, their associated users and accounts.
-Additionally company levels for each user are specified.
+Additionally, company levels for each user are specified.
 Note: All characters appearing in this data are fictitious.
 Any resemblance to real persons, living or dead or undead or unborn or otherwise semi-existent is purely coincidental.